jhill1/SEPwC.github.io/_sources/python_plotting.rst

 .. index::
   single: pyplot; maths

+In the example above I used `TeX <https://en.wikipedia.org/wiki/TeX>`_ type expressions to give Greek letters.
 Matplotlib accepts TeX equation expressions in any text expression.
 For example to write the expression :math:`\sigma_i=15` in the title, you can write a TeX expression surrounded by dollar signs: